lee-b/butterup/README.md

 ---

-We hope you enjoy using ButterXML to create lightweight, structured documents.
+We hope you enjoy using ButterUp to create lightweight, structured documents.
 Happy writing!